Declaring a Drug Test Positive: Who Has Final Say on Medical Marijuana?

-(Fall 2017 [updated Fall 2019]) Medical Review Officers (MROs) offer important oversight in the drug testing process by making the final determining if a drug test is officially ruled positive or negative.
+(Fall 2017 [updated March 2021]) Medical Review Officers (MROs) offer important oversight in the drug testing process by making the final determining if a drug test is ruled positive or negative.
 The MRO’s role is to verify that an individual has a legal explanation, i.e., a prescription, for having a substance in his/her system at the level it shows.

 All federally mandated drug tests (e.g., under the Department of Transportation regulations) – long acknowledged for their defensibility and employee privacy protections – require the involvement of an MRO.
 These federal testing protocols are considered best practice for drug testing and include these steps:

 - An employee provides a urine specimen at a controlled collection site using a chain-of-custody form.

 - The specimen is shipped, under specific protocols, to a federally certified laboratory for testing.
-There, a portion of the specimen is put through a scientific analysis that is said to be 92-98% accurate.
+There, a portion of the specimen undergoes a scientific analysis that is said to be 92-98% accurate.

-- If the specimen is positive at this initial level of analysis, it undergoes a confirmatory testing process called gas chromatography/mass spectrometry (GC/MS) to look for the chemical signature of the drugs designated in the test.
+- If the specimen is positive at this initial level of analysis, it goes through a confirmatory testing process called gas chromatography/mass spectrometry (GC/MS) to look for the chemical signature of the drugs designated in the test.
 If the drug or its metabolites are present at or above the pre-announced level, then the specimen is ruled scientifically positive.

 - However, before the employer or the employee know the scientific results, one final check is done.
 An MRO reaches out to the employee to discern whether there is a verifiable reason that the drug in question is present in the employee’s system at that level.
 The test will be ruled “negative” if the employee has a verifiable, legitimate reason.